top of page

 Simple exercises to do at home

-You already know that exercise is good for you.
-It’s so good in fact, exercise is prescribed by GPs for things like depression and diabetes.
-It’s known to reduce your risk of a whole host of conditions such as stroke, heart disease, some cancers, and dementia, as well as being really good for protecting your mental health.
+We all know exercise is good for us - but it’s really good for us.
+So much so, exercise is prescribed by GPs for things like depression and diabetes.
+It’s known to reduce your risk of a host of conditions such as stroke, heart disease, some cancers, and dementia, as well as being really good for protecting your mental health.

 Simple exercises to do at home with no equipment